shidi1985/academic-kickstart/content/post/2019-IETCommunications/index.md

 +++
-title = "Paper on Performance Evaluation of Communication Technologies and Network Structure is accepted by IET Communications." date = 2019-01-31T00:00:00
+title = "Paper on Performance Evaluation of Communication Technologies and Network Structure for Smart Grids is accepted by IET Communications." date = 2019-01-31T00:00:00

 # List format.